smorad/um_cisc_7026/lecture_12_transformers.typ

 *Question:* What does this mean? #pause

-*Answer:* Attention is equivariant, order *does not* matter
+*Answer:* Attention/transformer *does not* understand order.
+Equivariant, order *does not* matter to the transformer.

 ==
-This makes sense, in our party example we never consider the order #pause
+This makes sense, in our party attention example we never consider the order #pause

 #cimage("figures/lecture_11/composite_swift_einstein_attn_einstein.png") #pause

 Transformer cannot determine order of inputs! *Equivariant* to ordering

 ==
-The following sentences are the same to a transformer
+The following sentences are the same to a transformer #pause

 #side-by-side[
     $ vec(bold(x)_1, bold(x)_2, bold(x)_3, bold(x)_4, bold(x)_5) = vec("The", "dog", "licks", "the", "owner") $ #pause